ibm-cloud-docs/speech-to-text/language-create.md

 -   `upgrading` indicates that the model is being upgraded.
 The `progress` field is `0`.
 -   `failed` indicates that training of the model failed.
 The `progress` field is `0`.

 Use a loop to check the status every 10 seconds until it becomes `available`.
-For more information about checking the status of a custom model, see [Listing custom language models](/docs/services/speech-to-text/language-models.html#listModels).
+For more information about checking the status of a custom model, see [Listing custom language models](/docs/services/speech-to-text/language-models.html#listModels-language).

 ### Training failures
-{: #failedTraining}
+{: #failedTraining-language}

 Training fails to start if the service is handling another request for the custom language model.
 For instance, a training request fails to start if the service is